 In the event of identity theft, AAA does not offer credit restoration services.
 For example, the company does not provide its customers with legal support or limited power of attorney to help restore their credit.

-AAA will only monitor and protect up to three cards per account.
-Additionally, the company requires customers to manually add the cards that they would like to be protected.
+The insurance company will only monitor and protect up to three cards per account.
+Additionally, the company requires customers to manually add the cards that they would like to be protected from identity fraud.